godaddy/node-http-cache/README.md

 Providers are intended to be very simple and extensible, so feel free to contribute your own providers if what is provided does not suite your needs.

+* provider.isTTLManaged - If set to true, http-cache will not be responsible for purging expired entries.
+Reserved for distributed providers that have internal support for TTL that will be more reliable.
+* provider.get(key, cb) - Returns object via callback.
+If no object found, null or undefined should be returned, NOT an error.
+* provider.set(key, cache, cb) - Stores a JavaScript object in whatever means necessary.
+* provider.remove(key, cb) - Removes cache entry if it exists.
+* provider.clear(cb) - Purges all cache entries.

 See lib/providers/in-proc-provider.js to see how to create your own provider.